About tablet and smartphone apps for autism

-- getting his attention – this can make it easier to teach your child new skills
+- getting their attention – this can make it easier to teach your child new skills

-- letting him explore ideas, create things, complete tasks and learn through trial and error
+- letting them explore ideas, create things, complete tasks and learn through trial and error

-- letting him practise new skills more often and consistently – for example, matching and sorting shapes
+- letting them practise new skills more often and consistently – for example, matching and sorting shapes

-- helping him focus on and practise a new skill like sorting without being distracted by other children – for example, in a classroom.
+- helping them focus on and practise a new skill like sorting without being distracted by other children – for example, in a classroom.

 Apps can’t replace the learning opportunities that come through play and everyday activities with you, teachers and other children.

-There’s also a risk that while your child is spending time using apps she could be missing out on those everyday learning opportunities that can help her learn how to interact socially with other people.
+There’s also a risk that while your child is spending time using apps she could be missing out on those everyday learning opportunities that can help your child learn how to interact socially with other people.

-Apps might also not be very good at helping your child apply the skills he’s learned to everyday life.
+Apps might also not be very good at helping your child apply the skills they've learned to everyday life.

-Choosing and using apps with children with autism spectrum disorder: what to think about
+Choosing and using apps with autistic children: what to think about

-Before using an app with your child, think about what you’re trying to teach her.
+Before using an app with your child, think about what you’re trying to teach them.

 Once you know what you want your child to learn, think about what you’re already doing, or what you could be doing, to help your child learn this skill through play and everyday activities.
 Then think about how an app could add to this learning.

-For example, you’ve already taken the step of putting your child’s school uniform on the bed each morning to remind her to get dressed.
-Now you introduce a scheduling app to help her remember the steps to getting dressed.
+For example, you’ve already taken the step of putting your child’s school uniform on the bed each morning to remind them to get dressed.
+Now you introduce a scheduling app to help your child remember the steps to getting dressed.

 You, or the professionals working with your child, will need to check how your child is going to make sure the app is helping.
 If you’ve set some SMART goals you’ll already have some ideas about how you’ll measure your child’s progress.
-For example, if you want your child to be dressing herself for school by the end of term, count the steps to getting dressed.
-Each day write on the calendar the number of steps she does independently.
+For example, if you want your child to be dressing independently for school by the end of term, count the steps to getting dressed.
+Each day write on the calendar the number of steps your child does independently.